BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 └── workbench      	# Files to run the blade in isolation
 ```

-Now we have the basic scaffolding in place we can create an [Angular Directive](https://docs.angularjs.org/guide/directive) that represents the input component for the Todo app.
+Now we have the basic app and blade skeleton in place we can create an [Angular Directive](https://docs.angularjs.org/guide/directive) that represents the input component for the Todo app.

 First we should define the HTML template.
 The convention here is to separate HTML and JavaScript so let's update the existing `view.html` within the `blades/input/resources/html/` directory with the following content: